lrspeiser/DensityDependentMetricModel/README.md

 ## Conclusions

-A density‑dependent metric modification successfully reproduces the Milky Way rotation curve using only visible matter, based on an unprecedented sample of ≈100,000 *Gaia* DR3 stars with full-sky coverage.
-The modification strengthens gravity by a factor 1.69 at the Solar radius, rising to ~5 in the outer Galaxy, while preserving Solar System dynamics where ξ ≈ 1.
-The multi-component baryonic model, constrained by enhanced quality cuts and physical plausibility checks, yields a total stellar mass of 1.1 × 10¹¹ M\_\odot consistent with independent estimates.
+A density-dependent metric modification successfully reproduces the Milky Way rotation curve using only visible matter, based on 132,000 *Gaia* DR3 stars with full-sky coverage across 11 longitude bins.
+The modification strengthens gravity by a factor of 2.83 at the Solar radius, maintaining the observed flat rotation curve out to our data limit of 16 kpc while preserving Solar System dynamics where ξ ≈ 1.
+The total baryonic mass of 5.73 × 10¹⁰ M_⊙ is somewhat low but within observational uncertainties.

+The model achieves comparable performance to ΛCDM (RMS = 23.0 km s⁻¹) with a simple three-parameter modification of gravity, suggesting that dark matter effects may instead reflect our incomplete understanding of gravity in low-density environments.
+By anchoring the gravitational transition to local density rather than acceleration, this framework naturally connects to cosmic evolution and may represent an effective description of emergent quantum gravity effects.

-Comprehensive validation against observational constraints demonstrates that DDMM:
+The comprehensive validation demonstrates that DDMM:
 - Naturally screens in high-density environments, passing all Solar System tests with machine precision
-- Successfully fits external galaxies from the SPARC database with universal parameters
-- Preserves cosmological scales in the early universe
-- Requires relativistic extension to address CMB and supernova constraints
+- Requires minimal parameters compared to dark matter halo models

-By anchoring the gravitational transition to local density rather than acceleration, this framework naturally connects to cosmic evolution and may represent an effective description of emergent quantum gravity effects.
+- Provides a clear physical motivation through density-dependent effects

 The extensive test program outlined above will determine whether density-dependent gravity can universally replace dark matter or reveals new physics at the interface of gravity and quantum mechanics.
+The sharp transition at ρ_c ~ 10¹⁰ M_⊙/kpc³, where baryonic and dark energy densities become comparable, hints at a deeper cosmological connection that warrants theoretical investigation.

 ---

 ## Methods

-**Enhanced data selection** Full-sky coverage via 12 × 30° longitude bins, each queried for up to 12,000 stars meeting strict quality criteria: parallax S/N > 10, RUWE < 1.2, radial velocity error < 5 km/s, proper motion errors < 0.2 mas/yr, visibility periods > 8, astrometric excess noise < 1 mas.
-Total sample after processing: 99,998 stars spanning 5-30 kpc.
+**Enhanced data selection.** Full-sky coverage via 11 longitude bins, each queried for up to 12,000 stars meeting strict quality criteria: parallax S/N > 10, RUWE < 1.2, radial velocity error < 5 km/s, proper motion errors < 0.2 mas/yr, visibility periods > 8, astrometric excess noise < 1 mas.
+Total sample after processing: 132,000 stars spanning 3.7-16.1 kpc.

-**Multi-component mass model** Thin disk, thick disk, bulge, and gas components with Freeman (1970) exact solutions for exponential disk potentials and Hernquist profile for the bulge.
-Scale length/height constraints ensure physical consistency: R\_d,thick > 1.05 × R\_d,thin and h\_z,thick > 2 × h\_z,thin.
+**Multi-component mass model.** Thin disk, thick disk, bulge, and gas components with Freeman (1970) exact solutions for exponential disk potentials and Hernquist profile for the bulge.
+Scale length/height constraints ensure physical consistency: R_d,thick > 1.05 × R_d,thin and h_z,thick > 2 × h_z,thin.

-**Dynamic nested sampling** Run with `dynesty.DynamicNestedSampler`, 800 initial live points, random slice sampling with 25 walks.
+**Dynamic nested sampling.** Run with `dynesty.DynamicNestedSampler`, 800 initial live points, random slice sampling with 25 walks.
 Real-time parameter health monitoring detects bimodality, boundary effects, and parameter correlations.
 Convergence declared at Δlog Z < 0.01.
+Total of 500,000 likelihood calls with curriculum learning approach.

-**Physical plausibility checks** Parameters rejected if: (i) total mass outside [5×10¹⁰, 2×10¹¹] M\_\odot, (ii) thick/thin mass ratio > 0.7, (iii) scale ordering violated, (iv) ξ at Solar radius outside [0.7, 10], (v) predicted v(R\_\odot) outside [100, 300] km/s.
+**Physical plausibility checks.** Parameters rejected if: (i) total mass outside [5×10¹⁰, 2×10¹¹] M_⊙, (ii) thick/thin mass ratio > 0.7, (iii) scale ordering violated, (iv) ξ at Solar radius outside [0.7, 10], (v) predicted v(R_⊙) outside [100, 300] km/s.
+Fixed gravity parameters: ρ_c = 10¹⁰ M_⊙/kpc³, n = 0.5.

-**Validation suite** Comprehensive testing using `validate_ddmm.py` with real observational data: SPARC rotation curves (175 galaxies), SDSS BAO measurements (6 data points), Frontier Fields lensing maps, DES Y3 cosmic shear, and simulated Type Ia supernovae.
-Tests implemented following Speiser (2024) validation framework with dynamic parameter loading and real-time scoring.
+**Validation suite.** Comprehensive testing framework with real observational data: Solar System tests (Mercury precession, Cassini ranging, lunar laser ranging), laboratory constraints (Eöt-Wash, MICROSCOPE), planned tests on SPARC rotation curves (175 galaxies), SDSS BAO measurements, gravitational lensing, and Type Ia supernovae.

-**Code availability** github.com/lrspeiser/DensityDependentMetricModel (commit `v2.0-enhanced`)

 ---

 ## Data and Code Availability

-All analysis scripts, posterior samples, and enhanced data collection routines are available at **github.com/lrspeiser/DensityDependentMetricModel**. *Gaia* DR3 data are public via ESA Gaia Archive.
+All analysis scripts, posterior samples, and enhanced data collection routines are available at **github.com/lrspeiser/DensityDependentMetricModel** (release v2.0-enhanced).
+The stratified *Gaia* DR3 query system with caching is included.
+Raw and processed stellar data (132,000 stars, 11 longitude bins) are provided in Parquet format.
+Validation framework with observational test data is included as `validate_ddmm.py`. *Gaia* DR3 data are publicly available via ESA Gaia Archive (gea.esac.esa.int).

+---

+## Figures

+**Figure 1: DDMM achieves the same dynamical effect as dark matter through enhanced gravity.** The baryonic mass profile (blue) is insufficient to explain galactic dynamics. ΛCDM invokes dark matter (green dashed) to make up the difference.
+DDMM instead enhances gravity by ξ(ρ), creating an effective mass (red) that matches observations.
+The shaded region shows the contribution from ξ.

+**Figure 2: Density-dependent enhancement factor ξ(ρ).** The enhancement transitions from unity at high densities to ~3 at typical galactic densities (10⁸ M_⊙/kpc³).
+The sharp transition ensures Solar System tests are satisfied (ξ ≈ 1) while providing sufficient enhancement for flat rotation curves.
+The histogram shows the density distribution of our Gaia sample.

+**Figure 3: DDMM successfully reproduces the flat rotation curve without dark matter.** Top panel: Newtonian prediction from baryons alone (blue dashed) fails dramatically.
+DDMM (red) matches Gaia DR3 data (black points) throughout the observed range (5-16 kpc).
+Bottom panel: Enhancement factor ξ(R) grows from ~2.5 at 5 kpc to ~3 at 15 kpc, maintaining the flat curve.
+The model predicts continued enhancement beyond our data limit.

+**Figure 4: Parameter constraints from the Gaia fit.** The posterior distributions show well-constrained disk and bulge masses.
+Some bimodality is evident, suggesting parameter degeneracies that could be resolved with additional constraints.

+**Figure 5: Model residuals demonstrate DDMM's quality.** DDMM residuals (bottom) show the same random scatter as ΛCDM (middle), both with RMS = 23.0 km s⁻¹.
+Pure Newtonian gravity (top) shows systematic failure.
+The lack of trends validates the density-dependent framework.

 ---